Update: A revised version of this is now in the official Angular docs.

 Every time you bind something in the UI you insert a

-list.User: <input type="text" ng-model="user" />
+$watch in a $watch list.User: <input type="text" ng-model="user" />

 Password: <input type="password" ng-model="pass" />